belazr/EasyWinHax/README.md

 The library provides a way to setup an wglSwapBuffers hook and some functions to draw basic shapes within the hook.
 It also provides a font class that can be used to draw text to the screen.
 See the headers in the "ogl" folder for further documentation.
 ### Undocumented windows structures and function types
 The library provides a collection of structures and function types used by the windows operating system that are not or just partially declared in the "Windows.h" header.
 See the "undocWinTypes.h" header.

+## TODOs
+- Import by ordinal support for proc::in::getProcAddress and proc::ex::getProcAddress
+- Import address table hook class
+- Fix indentation for api documentation in header files

 ## References
 https://guidedhacking.com/